Finding the Radius from the Diameter

-How to Find the Radius from the DiameterQuestion: What is the radius of the circle, with diameter d, below?
+How to Find the Radius from the DiameterFinding the radius from the diameter is easy.

-Another Real Example of How to Find the Radius from the DiameterThe slider below shows another real example of how to find the radius of a circle from the diameter.
+Lesson SlidesThe slider below shows another real example of how to find the radius of a circle from the diameter.
 Open the slider in a new tab

 Read more about how to find the area of a circle using the diameter